 The December 26, 2026 cruise on the Sapphire Princess departs from Singapore.
-On this 28 Night Japan & Southeast Asia Grand Adventure (Singapore To Yokohama) sailing, the ship will visit a total of 16 different cruise port destinations, including its departure port.
+On this 28 Night Japan & Southeast Asia Grand Adventure (Singapore To Yokohama) sailing, the ship will visit a total of 16 cruise port destinations, including its departure port.
 The Sapphire Princess sets sail on Saturday, Dec 26th and returns on Saturday, Jan 23rd.

 Use the buttons below to toggle between cabin types.